pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-6346.md

 <a href="#heading--Improved-MAAS-event-documentation"><h3 id="heading--Improved-MAAS-event-documentation">Improved MAAS event documentation</h3></a>

+MAAS event documentation has been expanded to include [much better explanations](/t/understanding-maas-events/6373) of MAAS events, including many examples.

 <a href="#heading--Improved-MAAS-audit-event-documentation"><h3 id="heading--Improved-MAAS-audit-event-documentation">Improved MAAS audit event documentation</h3></a>

+MAAS audit event documentation has been greatly expanded to include [much better explanations](/t/understanding-maas-audit-events/6372) of MAAS audit events, including many examples and use cases.

 <!---
 <a href="#heading--other-maas-versions"><h2 id="heading--other-maas-versions">Release notes for other MAAS versions</h2></a>